needle-tools/needle-engine-support/documentation/deployment.md

 To make a production build you need to have [toktx](https://github.com/KhronosGroup/KTX-Software/releases) to be installed, which provides texture compression using the KTX2 supercompression format.
 Please go to the [toktx Releases Page](https://github.com/KhronosGroup/KTX-Software/releases) and download and install the latest version (v4.1.0-rc3 at the time of writing, there might be a newer one).
 You may need to restart Unity after installing it.
 *If you're sure that you have installed toktx and it's part of your path but it still can't be found, please restart your machine and try again.*

 If you plan on adding your own custom glTF extensions, building for production requires handling those in ``gltf-transform``.
-See [@needle-tools/gltf-transform-extensionsw](https://www.npmjs.com/package/@needle-tools/gltf-transform-extensions) for reference.
+See [@needle-tools/gltf-build-pipeline](https://www.npmjs.com/package/@needle-tools/gltf-build-pipeline) for reference.

 ### Optimization and Compression Options

 #### Texture compression
 Production builds will by default compress textures using **KTX2** (either ETC1S or UASTC depending on their usage in the project)
-but you can also select **WebP** compression and selecting a quality level.
+but you can also select **WebP** compression and select a quality level.

 You have the option to select texture compression and progressive loading options per Texture by using the Needle Texture Importer options.